lisp/de.setf.amqp/README.md

  The library targets the revisions of the published AMQP protocol as of versions 0.8, 0.9, and 0.10.
-This means that it should work with respective [RabbitMQ](http://www.rabbitmq.com/), Apache ActiveMQ, and [Qpid](http://qpid.apache.org/) implementations.
+This means that it should work with respective [RabbitMQ](http://www.rabbitmq.com/), OpenAMQ, and [Qpid](http://qpid.apache.org/) implementations.
 The implementation architecture should also accommodate a control structure appropriate for the prospective 1.0 version - as least as described in preliminary drafts.
  For each version, a distinct package comprises the object and method